MarcSemperLloret/Conditional-competitiveness-and-conflict-gated-source-selection-of-gridded-precipitation/README.md

-# Density Thresholds - Paper 11 Replication Repository
+# Density Thresholds -  Replication Repository

 This repository contains the necessary scripts and protocol documents to reproduce the experiments for **Paper 11**, targeted for *Remote Sensing Applications: Society and Environment*.